BoHuang2018/hpc-htc-demo-stocks/README.md

 2. --metadata-from-file startup-script=startup-scripts/$@.sh

-   This uses the startup-files to drive vitual machine to do something once it boots up.
-In this case, every time we create the HTC-cluster, all vitural machines of the cluster will do something.
+   This uses the startup-files to drive virtual machine to do something once it boots up.
+In this case, every time we create the HTC-cluster, all virtual machines of the cluster will install the tools we need.
 For example, in the file /startup-scripts/condor-compute.sh, we can see

    1. sudo apt install python3-pip -y  # install pip